Outreach and link building are among the hottest digital marketing topics, alongside technical SEO.

 In order to reclaim your links, you must find them first.

-When it comes to the links that are broken internally, things are rather simple, and you don’t need any fancy tools to fix the problem.
+When it comes to broken links internally, things are rather simple, and you don’t need fancy tools to fix the problem.
 A simple free plugin such as Yoast SEO would do the trick.

 However, in order to find missing backlinks, you will need to invest some time, research, and funds into SEO tools such as Ahrefs or Majestic.